 - Metabolic diseases like diabetes and hemochromatosis may cause OA.

 - Bleeding disorders that cause bleeding near a joint can cause osteoarthritis

 Osteoarthritis Natural Treatment and Remedies

-The damage OA causes to the joints is not reversible.
-However, medications, lifestyle changes, and natural remedies can help reduce pain, manage symptoms, and slow the progression of the disease.
+The damage OA causes to the joints are not reversible.
+However, medications, lifestyle changes, and natural remedies may help reduce pain, manage symptoms, and slow the progression of the disease.
 Natural treatments should be used in conjunction with medications rather than replace them.

 Osteoarthritis is a qualifying condition for medical cannabis treatment in many US states.
 Heally can connect you with a cannabis-friendly doctor to help you get your medical cannabis card.
 This natural treatment can help reduce symptoms in many ways.
 The pain-relieving, analgesic, and anti-inflammatory compounds found in cannabinoids like THC and CBD are particularly useful in treating OA.
 Medical cannabis can also calm an aggravated immune system and manage the depressive symptoms and sleep disturbances often associated with this disease.

-Some of the best strains of medical cannabis for Osteoarthritis natural treatment are OS include Harlequin and Blue Widow for inflammation; Blue Aurora for pain, depression, and insomnia; and Blue
+Some of the best strains of medical cannabis for Osteoarthritis natural treatment include Harlequin and Blue Widow for inflammation, and Blue Aurora for pain, depression, and insomnia.

 Topical Osteoarthritis Natural Treatment

 Topical treatments are placed on top of the skin to soothe aches, pains, and inflammation.
-Topical treatments that may be effective include:
+Treatments that may be effective include: